 If the state of Texas alleges that you did something that falls under either of these categories, you will be charged with a second degree felony.
 A second degree felony carries a possible range of punishment of two and twenty years in Texas prison and a $10,000 fine.
 When defending a felony, the process works its way through the justice system differently.
 Felonies need to be indicted and must go through the grand jury.

 What is serious bodily injury?
-Texas Penal Code Section 1.07 (46) defines it as bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
+Texas Penal Code Section 1.07 (46) defines it as bodily injury that creates a serious risk of death or that actually causes a death, or disfigurement, or the lasting impairment of any part of the body.

 If it is alleged that you caused both serious bodily injury and used a deadly weapon against a family member, romantic partner, the charge can become a first degree felony.
 This carries a possible range of punishment between five and ninety nine years, and up to a $10,000 fine.

 This domestic violence statute was created in an effort to try to stop individuals who are repeat offenders.
 This charge is about persons who commit two or more assaults within one year against a family member, romantic partner, or household member.